wp-plugins/raw-html-snippets/readme.txt

 Tested up to: 3.1.2
 Stable tag: trunk

+Create a library of raw HTML snippets that you can easily insert into any page/post content using a shortcode.

 == Description ==

 Create a library of raw HTML snippets that you can easily insert into any page/post content using a shortcode: